- Military Basics

 The service provides for your basic needs, but one of the perks of military life is shopping at installation commissaries and exchanges.
 Commissaries are like grocery stores and exchanges are like department stores, and both give you tax-free shopping and discount goods and services.
 Each service branch has its own exchange system, and you’re entitled to shop at any of them, either in person or online.

-Your military identification gets you discounts to events, destinations and more off base as well.
-You can get discounted tickets to many local activities like sporting events, concerts, movies, museums and vacation packages through your installation’s Information, Tickets and Travel office.
+Your military ID gets you discounts to events, destinations and more off base as well.
+You can get discounted tickets to many local activities like sporting events, concerts, movies, museums and vacation packages through your installation’s ITT office.

 5. Enjoy family and friends visits.